kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

-> *“In celestial news: the planet **MARS** has not appeared in any known orbital registry since this morning’s report.
+> *“In celestial news: the sector **MARS** has not appeared in any known orbital registry since this morning’s report.
 Observatories on **JUPITER** confirm the body’s absence.
 SPA officials say it is ‘probably a clerical abstraction’ and **urge calm.**”*

 > *“The Seven Planet Authority reminds citizens: the **perception of loss does not constitute loss**.”*